-7 Alternative Browsers for Online Privacy and Security in 2019
+7 Alternative Browsers for Online Privacy and Security

 As our digital society becomes more aware of how search engines, browsers, and internet companies, monitor, record, and even share web habits more internet users are moving to browsers that offer more security and privacy.

 But, What About Using Incognito Mode in Google, Firefox, or Edge?

 The most commonly used browsers, like Google Chrome, Mozilla Firefox, and Microsoft Edge, as well as Safari and Microsoft Internet Explorer, all offer incognito modes.